vaultec81/docs/docs/cli/get-started.md

 #### SMTP gateway

-`Keys` with the _write_ access can be used to setup `smtp` access to allow email clients to send messages from any mailscript address.
+`Keys` with the _write_ access can be used to setup `smtp` access to allow 3rd party email clients to send messages from any mailscript address.

-To do so use the following configuration:
+To do so use the following configuration in your email client:

 ```sh
 host: smtp.mailscript.com